 British Columbia provides very unique and diverse angling opportunities that are readily accessible at a very minimal cost.
 It is our goal that the QAE concept, which includes the attributes considered most important by the BCFFF, can be used as a conservation tool in support of forward thinking guidelines that endeavour to protect both the resource and intrinsic angling values.
-The continued recognition of threats to the QAE concept and further discussion into appropriate management measures will help to ensure the of quality quality perpetuity.
+The continued recognition of threats to the QAE concept and further discussion into appropriate management measures will help to ensure the preservation of quality angling on quality waters in perpetuity.